Alexander Nikolaevich Volkov

 Alexander Nikolaevich Volkov (Russian: Александр Николаевич Волков; August 31, 1886, in Fergana – December 17, 1957, in Tashkent) was an avant-garde Russian painter.
 Although his style was much influenced by Cubo-Futurism, it was officially declared formalist and counter-revolutionary, condemning him to obscurity.
-He was also an acclaimed poet.
+He was also a poet.

 Early life

 Alexander Volkov was born in Fergana, near Tashkent in the Russian Empire.
 His father, Nikolai Ivanovich Volkov, was a lieutenant-general in the medical corps, and his mother, Feodosia Filippovna Volkova-Davydova, by some accounts, was a gypsy camp follower.
 Between 1888 and 1900 he studied in primary schools in Tashkent.
-Between 1900-1905 Volkov was enrolled with the Second Orenburg Cadets Corps.
+Between 1900 and 1905 Volkov was enrolled with the Second Orenburg Cadets Corps.
 In 1906, he started his college study in the Physics and Mathematics Faculty at the St Petersburg University, but abandoned it two years later to join the studio of Vladimir Makovsky, who at the time was an instructor at the Superior School of Art at the Imperial Academy of Arts.
 A big influence on his artistic development was his attendance at the private studio of M.D.
 Bernstein, where some of his teachers were Nicholas Roerich, Ivan Bilibin and Leonid Sherwood.

 In 1912, Volkov moved to Kiev to train at the Kiev School of Arts.

 In 1915, the painter married Maria Ilyinichna Taratutina (1898–1925).
 In 1916, after finishing his training, Volkov returned to Uzbekistan where he lived till the end of his life.